-Cornerstone University Launches Its First Doctorate Program
+Cornerstone University Launches Its First Doctoral Program

-by Jordan Van Dyke (B.A. ’17)
+by Jordan Grooters (B.A. ’17)

-Dr. Jeff Savage, Associate Dean of Business, noted, "Students will be exposed to as much research as possible, so that they have a multitude of tools for their organizational toolbox.
-Ideally, students will become skilled in problem solving that is consistently informed by an author, scholar, researcher, theory, or model from the organizational leadership literature."
+Dr. Jeff Savage, associate dean of business, noted, "Students will be exposed to as much research as possible so that they have a multitude of tools for their organizational toolbox.
+Ideally, students will become skilled in problem solving that is consistently informed by an author, scholar, researcher, theory or model from the organizational leadership literature."

-The curriculum will focus on learning new skills in organizational assessment, leading change, and project management based on leading research.
-Students will learn to read, analyze, and evaluate research literature for the purpose of knowing and applying evidence-based practices.
+The curriculum will focus on learning new skills in organizational assessment, leading change and project management based on leading research.
+Students will learn to read, analyze and evaluate research literature for the purpose of knowing and applying evidence-based practices.
 The professors in this program will present a diversity of expertise from across multiple industries and contexts.
-This format of the program will provide flexibility for schedules, while providing opportunities for in-person cohort and faculty support.
+This format of the program will provide flexibility for schedules while providing opportunities for in-person cohort and faculty support.